 - Honor roll,

-- School newspaper,
+- School newspaper, Yearbook,

-- Yearbook,

-- Recognition activities,
+- Recognition

-- News releases, and
+- News releases

 - Athletic programs.

 Note: Review Authorized Inspection and Use of Student Records.

 Objecting to the Release of Student Information to Military Recruiters and Institutions of Higher Education (Secondary Grade Levels Only)

 Unless a parent has advised the district not to release his or her student's information, the Every Student Succeeds Act (ESSA) requires the district to comply with requests from military recruiters or institutions of higher education for the student's: